 The battery and generator output leads are connected to the distribution box, from where current is distributed to the various components.
-The negative leads of the battery and starter motor are connected to an earthing stud fitted to the distribution box.
+The negative leads of the battery and starter motor are connected to an earthing stud fitted to the distribution box (see the wiring diagram here).
 The distribution box contains two thermal magnetic circuit breakers.
 One is a 30A unit connected in series with the exterior and interior lamps; inspection lamps sockets; horn; smoke dischargers; windscreen wiper and the radio junction box situated above the generator panel.
 The 30A circuit breaker connects the battery to the inspection socket on the distribution box and to a cable merging from the distribution box labelled AUX+.
+The wires labelled INS = Ignition-Controlled Instrument feed.
 The 10A circuit breaker is connected in series with the engine electrical equipment (starter solenoid; main indicator lamp; oil pressure warning lamp and switch; coolant thermometer; fuel gauge and instrument panel lamp).
 The wiring diagram for the lighting and auxiliary equipment circuits is shown here.
 The wiring diagram for the distribution box and and generator panel is shown here, and that for the instruments here.
 This distribution box is waterproofed; do not attempt to remove the cover.

-The ignition circuit (wiring diagram) is connected to a battery positive terminal, and thus is not affected by the thermal magnetic circuit breakers in the distribution box except upon starting the vehicle.
+Any four-stroke petrol engine requires four things to work: fuel, air, compression and a spark.
+The Ferret ignition circuit (wiring diagram here; Driver’s Manual description here) is connected to a battery positive terminal, and thus is not affected by the thermal magnetic circuit breakers in the distribution box except upon starting the vehicle.
 The ignition circuit layout is shown here.
 The batteries are charged by the generator; the engine must not be run without the batteries being connected.
-The operation of the generator & charging system is described here.
+The operation of the generator & charging system is described here and Ignition timing notes are here.